ScreamingSandals/BedWars/README.md

 [![Discord](https://img.shields.io/discord/582271436845219842?logo=discord)](https://discord.gg/4xB54Ts)
 [![Spigot](https://img.shields.io/spiget/downloads/63714)](https://www.spigotmc.org/resources/screaming-bedwars-1-9-4-1-17-1.63714/)

-**If you are using version 0.2.x (which you probably are), you are probably looking for the [ver/0.2.x](https://github.com/ScreamingSandals/BedWars/tree/ver/0.2.x) branch instead.**
+**If you are using version 0.2.x (which you probably are), you are probably looking for the [ver/0.2.x](https://github.com/ScreamingSandals/BedWars/tree/ver/0.2.x) branch instead.
+This version of readme does NOT apply to 0.2.x!**

-Flexible BedWars plugin formerly coded as a replacement for BedwarsRel.
+A highly flexible BedWars plugin with wide Minecraft version support, originally inspired by BedwarsRel.

-Supported versions: \[1.8.8 - 1.21.1\].
-Recommended version: \[1.21.1\]
+Supported versions: \[1.8.8 - 1.21.8\].
+Recommended version: \[1.21.8\]

 ## Support
 If you need any help, you can contact us on [Discord](https://discord.gg/4xB54Ts).
 Please make sure to look into older messages.
 There are many question already answered.
 It is really anoying to repeat the same thing over and over.